She’s chasing a Washington dream. He’s the Night Mayor.

 “I was, yes,” she says.
 “Thank you!”

-Their jobs today are different from the ones they thought they were signing up for a couple years ago.
+Their jobs today are different from the ones they thought they were signing up for a couple of years ago.
 Townsend has gone from a cheerleader for D.C.’s healthy nightlife to a lifeline for an industry in peril.
-(The Restaurant Association of Metropolitan Washington says that there has been nearly a 70 percent decrease in restaurant sales during the pandemic, resulting in 135 closures since March 2020.)
+(The Restaurant Association Metropolitan Washington says there has been nearly a 70 percent decrease in restaurant sales during the pandemic, resulting in 135 closures since March 2020.)
 Sanders went from honing her TV chops in hopes of getting a shot at the briefing room podium to being a mostly behind-the-scenes adviser and spokeswoman to a vice president, an often-ceremonial job that has famously been compared — trigger warning for the unvaccinated — to a “bucket of warm spit.”
 (Biden, for what’s worth, has empowered Harris as a true decision-maker in his administration; her portfolio includes addressing the root cause of migration from the Northern Triangle, among other things.)

 Sanders has undergone a very normal transition from campaign pugilist to administration insider, but the government she has joined is not typical.
-Working for the first Black Veep means she doesn’t have to brief her boss about being Black in America before Harris does an interview about the Derek Chauvin verdict.
+Working for the first Black veep means she doesn’t have to brief her boss about being Black in America before Harris does an interview about the Derek Chauvin verdict.
 Working for a White House that inherited the greatest public-health crisis in living memory means she got to be in the room when the president announced that 200 million doses of the coronavirus vaccine had been administered ahead of schedule.

 The Night Mayor has been working on vaccines at a lower altitude.
 He is talking to Hook Hall about trying to up that number with a “shots for shots” program, where attendees can celebrate getting vaccinated with free booze.
 Soon, he says, the city should open up even more: higher capacity limits, more live music, new restaurants.